microsoft/winget-cli/doc/Settings.md

 ### autoUpdateIntervalInMinutes

-Positive integer that represents the interval in minutes on how often to update the WinGet source automatically.
-For no updates use 0.
+Positive integer that represents the interval in minutes of how often to automatically check for updates to a WinGet source.
+The check for updates only happens when a source is used, and if no update is available the interval will be reset.

 - Minimum: 0
 - Default: 5